Edge Intersection Graphs of L-Shaped Paths in Grids: Properties of -EPG graphs

-\begin{observation} The 3-Sun is in $[\La,\Lb]$ but not in $[\La,\Ld]$. \end{observation} \begin{myproof} See figure~\ref{fig:3-sun-and4-wheel} for the 3-sun and an $[\La,\Lb]$-representation of the 3-sun.
+\begin{observation} The 3-Sun is in $[\La,\Lb]$ but not in $[\La,\Ld]$. \end{observation} \begin{myproof} See Figure~\ref{fig:3-sun-and4-wheel} for the 3-sun and an $[\La,\Lb]$-representation of it.
 To see that the 3-sun does not have an $[\La,\Ld]$-representation, recall that in a $B_1$-EPG graph, every clique is an edge-clique or a claw-clique.
 The vertices of the 3-sun can be partitioned into a clique with vertices $a,b,c$ and a stable set with vertices $d,e,f$ with edges $da, dc, ea, eb, fb, fc$.
 It is easy to see that if the clique $\{a,b,c\}$ is an edge-clique, then only two of $d,e,f$ can be represented regardless of which types of 1-bend paths are used.
 So the clique $\{a,b,c\}$ is a claw-clique.
-But an $\La$ and $\Ld$ can not be together in a claw-clique. \end{myproof} \begin{observation} The 4-wheel is in $[\La,\Lb,\Ld]$ but not in $[\La,\Lb]$ or $[\La,\Ld]$. \end{observation} \begin{myproof} See figure~\ref{fig:3-sun-and4-wheel} for the 4-wheel and an $[\La,\Lb, \Ld]$-representation of the 4-wheel.
-Lemma 3 in \cite{Asi2012} shows that in a $B_1$-representation of $W_4$, the $C_4$ corresponds to a true pie or false pie.
+But $\La$'s and $\Ld$'s can not form a claw-clique. \end{myproof} \begin{observation} The 4-wheel is in $[\La,\Lb,\Ld]$ but not in $[\La,\Lb]$ or $[\La,\Ld]$. \end{observation} \begin{myproof} See Figure~\ref{fig:3-sun-and4-wheel} for the 4-wheel $W_4$ and an $[\La,\Lb, \Ld]$-representation of it.
+Lemma 3 in \cite{Asi2012} shows that in a $B_1$-representation of $W_4$, the $C_4$ corresponds to a true pie or a false pie.
 Since the true pie requires four shapes, we may assume the $C_4$ of the $W_4$ is represented by a false pie.
 So, $W_4$ is not an $[\La,\Lb]$-graph.
 Consider the vertex $u$ of $W_4$ that is adjacent to all vertices of the $C_4$.
-If $P_u$ is of type $\La$ or $\Ld$, then $P_u$ can not share an edge grid with all four paths of the $C_4$.
+If $P_u$ is of type $\La$ or $\Ld$, then $P_u$ can not share a grid edge with all four paths of the $C_4$.
 So, the $W_4$ is not an $[\La,\Ld]$-graph. \end{myproof}